Graduate School of Arts and Sciences

 Postbaccalaureate programs may not be pursued concurrently with other formal degree work.
 Students who subsequently become candidates for graduate degrees are subject to the Graduate School's policy regarding transfer credit toward graduate degrees.

-Properly qualified applicants who wish to audit or to take courses without working for a degree may be admitted.
+Properly qualified applicants who wish to audit or to take courses without working towards a degree may be admitted.
 Special students are normally not eligible for university loans, scholarships, fellowships or teaching or research assistantships.

 Students must apply as a special student for each semester in which they wish to take a class.
 Details can be found at www.brandeis.edu/gsas.